FreshAlacrity/key-logger/README.md

 - practice
   - [ ] export usable dictionary + layout
   - [ ] make a companion webapp to practice/test with arbitrary keys assigned
+    - [ ] export words that can be made with minimum sets of keys/labels
+      - [ ] start with the most common letters in all and see how many words can be made with combinations of those
+    - [ ] export sentences from output samples to use as practice material
     - [ ] track average speed and where mistakes are made
 - analysis
   - [ ] what words are most likely to precede and follow a given word
     - [ ] if a word is extremely often followed or preceded by another, group them into one word (so for example, ".py" and ".png" should be considered words)